cassanof/pantegana/README.md

 To change that, you can edit the config object in to your liking (`./main/client/main.go`)

 When running `make` you will need to specify any external IP or domain to include in the SSL certificate.
+This ip would be the public ip of the C2 server where the pantegana `server` binary would run.
+If you don't know the public ip of your server: run `curl ip.me`, and you will be prompted with the ip.
 ***This is done to prevent people stealing your binary and using it with malicious intent.***
 Example: `make IP=1.1.1.1 DOMAIN=example.com`.
 By default the Makefile sets `IP=127.0.0.1` and `DOMAIN=localhost`.
 If you want to keep that you can just omit the variables in the make command.